 Who can use a bus lane?

-During operational hours (see below) only buses, hackney carriages (black cabs) and pedal cycles can use bus lanes.
-Other vehicles making use of bus lanes during operational times will be fined.
+During operational hours, only buses - meaning motor vehicles built or adapted to carry more than eight people (not including the driver), hackney carriages (black cabs) and pedal cycles can use bus lanes.
+Other vehicles using bus lanes during these times can be fined.

 How do we enforce bus lanes?

 CCTV cameras are used to record vehicles driving or parking in bus lanes.
 All recordings are checked for mitigating circumstances.

 If captured by CCTV using a bus lane during restricted hours, a Penalty Charge Notice (PCN) may be issued.